astronomer/docs/astro/runtime-image-architecture.md

 In Airflow, the executor is responsible for determining how and where a task is completed.

-In all local environments run with the Astro CLI, Astro Runtime supports the [Local Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html).
+In all local environments created with the Astro CLI, Astro Runtime runs the [Local executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/local.html).

 On Astro, Astro Runtime exclusively supports the [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html).